Omega Healthcare Investors, Inc. (NYSE:OHI) Shares Sold by Stratos Wealth Partners LTD.

-Stratos Wealth Partners LTD. lessened its holdings in shares of Omega Healthcare Investors, Inc. (NYSE:OHI – Get Rating) by 22.9% during the 4th quarter, according to its most recent disclosure with the SEC.
+Stratos Wealth Partners LTD. decreased its position in Omega Healthcare Investors, Inc. (NYSE:OHI – Get Rating) by 22.9% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 11,779 shares of the real estate investment trust’s stock after selling 3,499 shares during the quarter.
-Stratos Wealth Partners LTD.’s holdings in Omega Healthcare Investors were worth $349,000 as of its most recent filing with the SEC.
+Stratos Wealth Partners LTD.’s holdings in Omega Healthcare Investors were worth $349,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Financial Enhancement Group LLC acquired a new stake in shares of Omega Healthcare Investors during the third quarter worth about $30,000.
-Fieldpoint Private Securities LLC raised its holdings in Omega Healthcare Investors by 40.6% in the third quarter.
-Fieldpoint Private Securities LLC now owns 1,218 shares of the real estate investment trust’s stock valued at $36,000 after acquiring an additional 352 shares in the last quarter.
-Bogart Wealth LLC acquired a new stake in Omega Healthcare Investors in the third quarter valued at approximately $43,000.
-Wealth Quarterback LLC raised its holdings in Omega Healthcare Investors by 782.6% in the third quarter.
-Wealth Quarterback LLC now owns 1,271 shares of the real estate investment trust’s stock valued at $47,000 after acquiring an additional 1,127 shares in the last quarter.
-Finally, CoreFirst Bank & Trust raised its holdings in Omega Healthcare Investors by 26.2% in the third quarter.
-CoreFirst Bank & Trust now owns 1,893 shares of the real estate investment trust’s stock valued at $57,000 after acquiring an additional 393 shares in the last quarter.
-64.93% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors also recently made changes to their positions in the company.
+LSV Asset Management increased its stake in Omega Healthcare Investors by 1.5% in the third quarter.
+LSV Asset Management now owns 3,017,268 shares of the real estate investment trust’s stock valued at $90,397,000 after purchasing an additional 43,836 shares during the last quarter.
+Financial Enhancement Group LLC purchased a new position in Omega Healthcare Investors in the third quarter valued at approximately $30,000.
+Polar Asset Management Partners Inc. purchased a new position in Omega Healthcare Investors in the third quarter valued at approximately $961,000.
+State of Alaska Department of Revenue increased its stake in Omega Healthcare Investors by 18.2% in the third quarter.
+State of Alaska Department of Revenue now owns 160,161 shares of the real estate investment trust’s stock valued at $4,797,000 after purchasing an additional 24,681 shares during the last quarter.
+Finally, Barclays PLC increased its stake in Omega Healthcare Investors by 8.2% in the third quarter.
+Barclays PLC now owns 513,355 shares of the real estate investment trust’s stock valued at $15,380,000 after purchasing an additional 38,964 shares during the last quarter.
+Institutional investors own 64.93% of the company’s stock.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, February 15th.
-Stockholders of record on Monday, February 7th were given a dividend of $0.67 per share.
-The ex-dividend date was Friday, February 4th.
-This represents a $2.68 dividend on an annualized basis and a dividend yield of 9.35%.
-Omega Healthcare Investors’s dividend payout ratio (DPR) is presently 151.41%.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, February 15th.
+Investors of record on Monday, February 7th were given a $0.67 dividend.
+The ex-dividend date of this dividend was Friday, February 4th.
+This represents a $2.68 dividend on an annualized basis and a yield of 9.35%.
+Omega Healthcare Investors’s dividend payout ratio (DPR) is 151.41%.

-OHI has been the topic of several analyst reports.
-Zacks Investment Research raised shares of Omega Healthcare Investors from a “strong sell” rating to a “hold” rating in a report on Thursday, February 24th.
-Credit Suisse Group reduced their target price on shares of Omega Healthcare Investors from $31.00 to $28.00 and set a “neutral” rating on the stock in a report on Tuesday, February 8th.
-Raymond James reduced their target price on shares of Omega Healthcare Investors from $36.00 to $35.00 and set an “outperform” rating on the stock in a report on Friday, February 4th.
-Finally, Mizuho reduced their target price on shares of Omega Healthcare Investors from $34.00 to $32.00 in a report on Thursday, February 10th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat, the company currently has a consensus rating of “Hold” and a consensus price target of $36.82.
+Several brokerages have commented on OHI.
+Zacks Investment Research upgraded shares of Omega Healthcare Investors from a “strong sell” rating to a “hold” rating in a research note on Thursday, February 24th.
+Credit Suisse Group dropped their price target on shares of Omega Healthcare Investors from $31.00 to $28.00 and set a “neutral” rating on the stock in a research note on Tuesday, February 8th.
+Raymond James lowered their target price on shares of Omega Healthcare Investors from $36.00 to $35.00 and set an “outperform” rating on the stock in a research report on Friday, February 4th.
+Finally, Mizuho lowered their target price on shares of Omega Healthcare Investors from $34.00 to $32.00 in a research report on Thursday, February 10th.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $36.82.

 Omega Healthcare Investors, Inc engages in the provision of financing and capital to the long-term healthcare industry with a particular focus on skilled nursing facilities.
 Its portfolio consists of long-term leases and mortgage agreements.
 The company was founded on March 31, 1992 and is headquartered in Hunt Valley, MD.